BharathBarry99/Driver-Drowsiness-Detection-using-CNN/README.md

 # Driver Drowsiness Detection using CNN
- With the help of tensorflow and keras ,this model can detect if the driver is drowsy on not and prevent him from unexpected accidents.
+ With the help of OpenCV,tensorflow and keras ,i created a model that can detect if the driver is drowsy on not and prevent him from facing unexpected accidents.

- The code is shared as "Driver Drowsiness Detection using CNN.ipynb" (.ipynb file) and the dataset used is in the folder "IMAGES"
+The dataset used is in the folder "IMAGES"

 ## Abstract
 According to the National Highway Traffic Safety Administration, 91,000 crashes involving drowsy drivers occur each year, resulting in 50,000 injuries and roughly 800 deaths.
 In addition, one out of every 24 adult drivers had fallen asleep behind the wheel in the last 30 days.
 According to studies, sleeping for more than 20 hours is similar to having a blood alcohol concentration of 0.08 percent.